read Command in Linux with Examples

 The read command in Linux is a fundamental tool for interactive scripting, allowing users to input data directly into scripts.
 It is commonly used in Bash scripting for prompting user responses, handling passwords securely, reading files line by line, and managing structured input.
 Understanding how to use read effectively can help you build more dynamic and user-friendly scripts.

 This guide explores various aspects of the read command, including syntax, practical examples, troubleshooting tips, and best practices for handling user input securely and efficiently.
+If you’re building more complex automation workflows, you may also want to explore the bash wait command for process synchronization in your scripts.

 Understanding the Basics of the read Command